whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 1.by inserting output statements in the code;
 2.by executing the program by means of adebugger.
 ```

-## 10.8 Debugging by inserting output statements
+## 10.8 Debugging by Inserting Output Statements

 This debugging technique is based on inserting in suitable positions of the source code statements that print
 the content of variables that could contain wrong values causing an error.

 Example: